 I am excited to offer another historic wheat variety from the Republic of Georgia.
 I will be replanting again this fall to increase seed stock as well as trialing 3 other macha landrace varieties from Georgia as well as 1 wild strain.

-*I am offering this seed for the purpose of preservation.
-I have a very limited supply of seed for this season.
-I do not know the extent of winter hardiness for this variety in regions colder than zone 5.
-This variety is sold with the hulls intact.
+* I do not know the extent of winter hardiness for this variety in regions colder than zone 5.